 About five minutes before the pasta’s ready, get a frying pan or skillet medium-hot, throw in the chicken, toss it around until it’s white on all sides, no pink showing.

-Drain the cooked pasta well, throw in the chicken (drain off any liquid in the pan), Alfredo Sauce, spinach, Italian cheese.
+Drain the cooked pasta well, throw in the chicken (drain off any liquid in the pan), Alfredo Sauce, spinach, Italian cheese (and some Italian Seasoning, if the sauce doesn’t already have any).
 Mix well.
 Tip into a baking dish (I use an 8-inch square Pyrex dish) then bake for 30-35 minutes.
 It should be getting brown on top and the sauce should be bubbling.
 If you like it a little browner, give it an extra five minutes.

 Let stand for a couple of minutes before serving.
 Eat.
 Om nom nom.